Please enable JavaScript

 What are the effects of blue light on the skin?

-The blue light corresponds to a portion of the visible spectrum, roughly spanning between 400 and 500 nm.
+The blue light corresponds to a portion of the visible spectrum, roughly between 400 and 500 nm.
 It is naturally emitted by the sun, which is by far the primary source of exposure, but also by certain artificial sources such as light-emitting diodes (LEDs), fluorescent lighting, and digital screens.
-With the widespread use of smartphones, computers, and tablets, our daily exposure to artificial blue light has evolved, raising questions about its potential effects on the skin beyond its well-known impacts on circadian rhythm and visual fatigue.
+With the widespread use of smartphones, computers, and tablets, our daily exposure to artificial blue light has increased, raising questions about its potential effects on the skin, beyond its well-known impacts on circadian rhythm and visual fatigue.

 Évaluation de l'effet photoprotecteur du dioxyde de titane.

-Assessment of the photoprotective effect of titanium dioxide.
+Evaluation of the photoprotective effect of titanium dioxide.

 Évaluation de l'effet photoprotecteur du TriAsorB ; NSBL (sans protection solaire), SBL (protection solaire).

-AntioxidantCharacteristicsMechanisms of Action in Response to Blue Light
+AntioxidantCharacteristicsMechanisms of action in response to blue light

-Aqueous extract of Deschampsia antarcticaPlant adapted to extreme environmental conditionsLimits oxidative stress, preserves cellular viability and mitochondrial integrity, and inhibits blue light–induced activation of the p38 melanogenic pathway
+Aqueous extract of Deschampsia antarcticaPlant adapted to extreme environmental conditionsLimits oxidative stress, preserves cell viability and mitochondrial integrity, and inhibits blue light–induced activation of the p38 melanogenic pathway

 The main antioxidants studied to limit the effects of blue light on the skin.

-Sources
+`…` Sources

 Do mineral filters in sunscreens protect against blue light–induced aging?